What is the difference between a psychiatrist and a psychologist?

 How much will it cost me?

-Our psychiatrists charge about $170 “gap” fee for the initial assessment session, then about $100 gap for hourly sessions thereafter.
-Our psychiatrists also offer concessions at their discretion.
+Our psychiatrists charge a set fee (AMA recommended fees) for the initial assessment session.
+For most people there will be an out of pocket gap of around $180.
+Ongoing fees depend on the appointment length (15-60 minutes) but all attract medicare rebates.
+Our psychiatrists also offer concessions at their discretion after the initial consultation.
 This will be by negotiation and will need to be discussed with the individual doctor at your appointment.

 How long will I have to wait?